interpretor/zyre.js/README.md

 });
 ```

 Starts up the zyre.js instance.
-Must be called before any other function
+Must be called before any other function.

 ```js
 // Async function, so you can register...